Danielbrap/A02/README.md

 5. Create a Repository on GitHub
     - On the homepage click on the + sign on the upper right
     - Click Create New Repository
-    - Then click create Repository
+    - Then click Create Repository
 6. How to Import a Repository from Gitthub
    - In the repository, click the green "Code" button and copy the HTTPS URL.
    - If you closed Webstorm, open it up again.